Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Abstract

 \section{Abstract}

-Camouflaged objects that blend into natural scenes pose significant challenges for deep-learning models to detect and synthesize.
-While camouflaged object detection is a crucial task in computer vision with diverse real-world applications, this research topic has been constrained by limited data availability.
-We propose a framework for synthesizing camouflage data to enhance the detection of camouflaged objects in natural scenes.
-Our approach employs a generative model to produce realistic camouflage images, which can be used to train existing object detection models.
-Specifically, we use a camouflage environment generator supervised by a camouflage distribution classifier to synthesize the camouflage images, which are then fed into our generator to expand the dataset.
-Our framework outperforms the current state-of-the-art method on three datasets (COD10k, CAMO, and CHAMELEON), demonstrating its effectiveness in improving camouflaged object detection.
-This approach can serve as a plug-and-play data generation and augmentation module for existing camouflaged object detection tasks and provides a novel way to introduce more diversity and distributions into current camouflage datasets.
+Camouflaged objects that seamlessly blend into natural scenes pose significant challenges for deep-learning models in both detection and synthesis.
+Camouflaged object detection is a pivotal task in computer vision with a broad range of real-world applications.
+However, progress in this area has been hindered by limited access to relevant data.
+In this paper, we introduce a novel framework for synthesizing camouflage data to enhance the accuracy of camouflaged object detection in natural scenes.
+Our approach leverages a generative model to produce highly realistic camouflage images, which subsequently bolster the training of existing object detection models.
+Specifically, we employ a camouflage environment generator guided by a camouflage distribution classifier.
+This synergy of components facilitates the synthesis of camouflage images, thus augmenting the dataset used for training.
+The effectiveness of our proposed framework is underscored by its superior performance over the current baselines across three distinct datasets, as demonstrated through quantitative evaluations and plug-and-play experiments.
+These results validate its prowess in significantly advancing camouflaged object detection accuracy.
+Our framework not only outperforms existing methods but also introduces a pioneering deep learning-based camouflage image synthesis task.
+Furthermore, our approach seamlessly integrates with existing camouflaged object detection tasks, thereby serving as a versatile plug-and-play module for data augmentation.
+To the best of our knowledge, our work represents the first attempt to propose such a task and effectively employ it as a data augmentation strategy in the realm of camouflaged object detection.
+We extend current datasets to form a unified camouflage augmented dataset, code and data will be public available.